-Press and release the 4 hi or AUTO 4WD switch.
+Press and release the 4HI or AUTO 4WD button.
 This can be done at any speed (except when shifting from 4LO), and the indicator light will flash while shifting.
 It will remain illuminated when the shift is completed.

 Shifting into 2HI